alefragnani/vscode-separators/CONTRIBUTING.md

 ## Your First Code Contribution

 Unsure where to begin contributing?
-You can start by looking through the [`help wanted`](https://github.com/alefragnani/vscode-separators/labels/help%20wanted) issues.
+You can start by looking through the [`good first issue`](https://github.com/alefragnani/vscode-separators/labels/good%20first%20issue) issues.

 ### Getting the code